ozsharfr/ice_breaker/README.md

 ![Langfuse Dashboard](docs/images/langfuse-dashboard.png)

 A langfuse project is pre-configured with this codespace and the login credentials to the project are 'admin@dep.com' and 'password'.
 LLM Gateway requires API keys (public key and secret key) to be set as environment variables.
 The API keys for the preconfigured project are set in the `.env` file at `/opt/llm_gateway/.env`.

+`Note: Langfuse is pre-configured with a project and API keys.
+You can create a new project and set the API keys in the .env file to use Langfuse with your own project.`

 ### Customize models